-Over the last 25 years the cost of installing solar panels has dramatically reduced and as a result solar power is the world's fastest growing energy source.
+Long summer days are the perfect time to get the most out of solar panels.
+And over the last 25 years the cost of installing them has dramatically reduced.
+As a result, solar power is the world's fastest growing energy source.

 The reason for their huge popularity is that solar power is reliable, affordable, easy to install and causes no pollution.

 The cost of installing solar panels has dropped dramatically in the last decade with solar power systems costing from as little as £4,000.
-The cost of an average solar power system including installation is around £6,000 with a far greater return than money sat in a bank.
+The cost of an average solar power system including installation is around £6,000 and of course, once installed, you’ll be generating your own electricity for free.

 Today, producing electricity from daylight, a truly renewable source of power, is a technology that's accessible to millions of homeowners.
 And, to bust a common myth, you don't need lots of sunshine to make them work!

 Solar power in Britain is still very productive, especially during the long summer days when photovoltaic (PV) panels, as they are often called, could meet your entire domestic electricity demand.
-And any surplus is exported back into the network and you are paid a fee for each unit generated.
+Any surplus is exported back into your local electricity network.
+In future, you will be paid a fee for each unit exported but the amount for the smart export guarantee is awaiting a Government policy decision...

 Solar panels use the power of the sun to generate clean power.
 The benefits of solar panels include that they are: